ForestSquirrelDev/TinderBot/README.md

 Note that the GUI is in not in english.
 I have no intentions of implementing a proper localization system, as i dropped this project.

 Another very important note: when i was building this app, speed was crucial.
 I needed to test the hypothesis as quick is possible.
-Expect to see every programming sin, if you dare to read through code.
+Don't be surprised by lots of programming sins as you read through code.
 Speed/code quality proportions in this project are 100/0.

-The market hypothesis i was trying out proved to be false, but i still had a lot of fun with browser automation and learning Python on fly as i wrote this project.
+The customer market hypothesis i was trying out proved to be false, but i still had a lot of fun with browser automation and learning Python on fly as i wrote this project.